What are typical closing costs and expenses when selling a Seattle home

 CLOSING COSTS and EXPENSES often get lumped in together as the costs of selling your Seattle home.
 However, there's a difference between the two.

-For a median-priced Seattle single-family home of $816,000 (as of summer 2020), the seller's CLOSING COSTS will include about $2,100 for Title Insurance fees, $1,400 Escrow company fees, $13,600 in Real Estate Excise Tax, plus potentially, Capital Gains Taxes.
+For a Seattle single-family home that sells for $816,000, the seller's CLOSING COSTS will include about $2,100 for Title Insurance fees, $1,400 Escrow company fees, $13,600 in Real Estate Excise Tax, plus potentially, Capital Gains Taxes.
 Selling EXPENSES include real estate agent commissions (about 2 to 6%), home repairs, and moving costs.

 You have little control over the closing costs as they are pretty standardized whereas you can try and save on some of your expenses.
 But as with everything, you get what you pay for.